imyoungyang/cdk-self-study/README.md

 CDK init and folder structures.

-## Step 2: CDK Tips for IAM Role
+## Step 2: Infrastructure as code

+Use EC2 with DeepLearning AMI and Jupyter Notebook Server as an examples.
+You will learn:

+    * CDK VPC, Instance, and AMI
+    * Launch EC2 with Jupyter Notebook Server
+    * Amazon EC2 Instance Connect

-## Step 3: Infrastructure as code - create code commit and codebuild
+## Step 3: CDK in CodeBuild

+## Step 4: CDK in Lambda

 # References
 * [AWS CDK API Referece](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html)